HamSCI/MSQP/Research Questions.md

 ## Primary Research Questions
 *These are questions that we plan to have closure on.*
 1. What are the preferred directions for meteor scatter propagation as a function of meteor shower radiant location?
-   a.
-Is there a correlation between propagation enhancement and meteoroid size or meteoroid velocity?
+   1. Is there a correlation between propagation enhancement and meteoroid size or meteoroid velocity?
-   b.
-What other factors might influence the strength of HF meteor scatter reflections?
+   2. What other factors might influence the strength of HF meteor scatter reflections?
 2. What is the typical duration of useful HF and VHF meteor scatter reflections?
-   a.
-How does meteor scatter duration changes with wavelenght, Tx-Rx distance, meter velocity?
+   1. How does meteor scatter duration changes with wavelenght, Tx-Rx distance, meter velocity?
 6. Compare astronomical observations with amateur radio observations
 7. What is the minimum size of amateur radio station needed to work meteor scatter operations?
 8. How do we distinguish meteor scatter communications from other propagation modes?